bernd-ulmann/gamma_spectrometer/tiny_spectrometer/README.md

 ![HVImg](hv_supply.jpg)

-At the heart of the high voltage supply is a litte CCFL inverter (on the bottom of the euro card).
+At the heart of the high voltage supply is a little CCFL inverter (on the bottom of the euro card).
 Its output is followed by a Greinacher voltage doubler stage consisting of two high voltage diodes and two 2.2 nF high voltage capacitors.
 This is followed by a 68k resistor and another 2.2 nF